sreesanth-s02/Codsoft/Task_3_Sales_Prediction/README.md

 # 📈 Sales Prediction using Linear Regression

 This project predicts product sales based on advertising spend across TV, Radio, and Newspaper channels.
-As part of the CodSoft Data Science Internship (Task 3), we created and used a **synthetic dataset** to build and evaluate the model.
+As part of the CodSoft Data Science Internship , we created and used a **synthetic dataset** to build and evaluate the model.

 ---